Alonza0314/cert-go/README.md

 ## Usage

 > [!NOTE]
 > If the target file (certificate, csr, private key) is existed, the function will not create it and directly return an error, cert/csr/private key already exists.
+Or you can use the `overwrite` argument to overwrite the existing file.

 1. Prepare the destination directory for the private key, certificate, and CSR.
 This step is required for all the following steps.